earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 After completing this tutorial, you will be able to:

-* List atleast 3 sources of uncertainty / error associated with remote sensing data
+* List atleast 3 sources of uncertainty / error associated with remote sensing data.
-* Interpret a scatter plot that compares remote sensing values with field measured values to determine how "well" the two metrics compare
+* Interpret a scatter plot that compares remote sensing values with field measured values to determine how "well" the two metrics compare.
-* Describe 1-3 ways to better understand sources of error associated with a comparison between remote sensing values with field measured values
+* Describe 1-3 ways to better understand sources of error associated with a comparison between remote sensing values with field measured values.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need